-Our assignment mechanism utilizes DOI minting services available through the California Digital Library's (CDL) Curation Center; CDL's data set DOI minting system follows standards and practices developed by DataCite, an international consortium dedicated to helping researchers find, access, and reuse data.
-CDL in turn uses registry services from DataCite and the German National Library of Science and Technology, and resolver services from the International DOI Foundation (dx.doi.org).
-Each publishable data set in the UNAVCO Archive has had (or shortly will have) a DOI minted using this mechanism.
-(The term "publishable data set" is further explained in the FAQ section.)
+As a DataCite Allocating Member, our assignment mechanism utilizes and follows the standards and practices for DOI minting at DataCite, an international consortium dedicated to helping researchers find, access, and reuse data.
+DataCite in turn utilizes the resolver services from the International DOI Foundation (https://doi.org).
+Each publishable dataset in the GAGE Archive has had (or shortly will have) a DOI minted using this mechanism.
+(The term "publishable dataset" is further explained in the FAQ section.)

 Last modified: 2023-05-11 14:30:51 America/Denver